Modern Times (film): Reception

 The Village Voice ranked Modern Times at No. 62 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
-In January 2002, the film was voted at No. 58 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 The film was voted at No. 74 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In the 2012 Sight & Sound polls, it was ranked the 63rd-greatest film ever made in the critics' poll and 20th in the directors' poll.
 In the earlier 2002 version of the list the film ranked 35th among critics.
 In 2015, Modern Times ranked 67th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
 The film was voted at No. 12 on the list of The 100 greatest comedies of all time by a poll of 253 film critics from 52 countries conducted by the BBC in 2017.
 In 2021 the film ranked 49th on Time Out magazine's list of The 100 best movies of all time.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Art".

 Restoration

 A digitally restored version of the film was released in 2003.
 The French company MK2 searched the world for good copies of the original footage, cut them together and processed each of the 126,000 frames, removing scratches and dust, and ensuring optimal image stability and balanced black and white tone levels.
 The restored version was first shown at the Cannes Film Festival in 2003.

+In 2013 Cineteca di Bologna and the Criterion Collection effected further digital improvements of the 2003 version, as noted in a preface ahead of the title.